SmogDr/edar_coursebook/docs/index.md

 </tbody>
 </table>

+### Homework submission

+There will be a homework assignment per coursebook chapter.
+Each homework will be due at the start of the class period when lecture coverage of the *next* chapter commences.
+For example, Chapter 2 Homework will be due at the start of the first lecture regarding Chapter 3.

+From RStudio, you will  upload ("commit"/"push") your homework to a private folder on our class GitHub Organization.
+Your commits will be time-stamped; any commit after the start of class on a given day will be considered late, and the assignment will be graded (or not graded) accordingly.
+Guidance on installing and connecting R/RStudio and Git/GitHub is provided in the next section.

 ## Course set-up

 This might be painful, but bear with me.
 There will be a lot of software